Saturn Cafe: History

 In addition to its Santa Cruz location, the Saturn Cafe expanded to Berkeley, California; the Berkeley location, just west of the UC Berkeley campus, was opened in 2009.
 In 2017, as the City of Berkeley considered banning plastic drinking straws for environmental reasons (they contribute to pollution of San Francisco Bay and the Earth's oceans), the Saturn began using thick paper straws that are biodegradable.
 The Berkeley location closed in July 2019 due to staffing shortages.
-The Saturn Cafe opened a location in Northeast Los Angeles in 2020.
+The Saturn Cafe opened a location in Northeast Los Angeles in 2020, which closed in 2021.